IamOmarDarwesh/Superstore-Executive-Analytics-BI-Dashboard-Planned-Designed-Analyzed-Polished-for-Executive-Insight/README.md

 ### Growth Opportunities

 * Increase investment in the Home Office segment.
-* Expand promotion of high-margin products such as Copiers.
+* Expand promotion of high-margin product subcategories such as Copiers.
 * Develop repeat-purchase initiatives for Paper, Labels, and Envelopes.

 ### Long-Term Monitoring